Important days in February 2023

 1 February – Indian Coast Guard Day

 Every year 1st February is celebrated as Indian Coast Guard Day because it’s the foundation day of the Indian Coast Guard.
 The Indian Coast Guard was formed on 1st February 1977 under the Indian Parliament’s Coast Guard Act, 1978.
 It works under the Ministry of Defence and operates Coastal operations to save the nation by its coastline.
 ICG works in the coastal region only to save the national coastal region.
 The Indian Coast Guard makes many operations successful.
 The slogan of the Indian Guard is Vayam Rakshamah,” which means “We Protect.”
-And the Indian Coast Guard soldiers perform their duty with priority to save the people and nation first always.
+And the Indian Coast Guard soldiers perform their duty with a priority to save the people and nation first always.

 2 February – World Wetlands Day